Iris japonica: Range

-It is found in China, within the Chinese provinces, of Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hubei, Hunan, Jiangsu, Jiangxi, Qinghai, Shaanxi, Shanxi, Sichuan, Xizang, Yunnan, and Zhejiang.
+It is found in China, within the Chinese provinces, of Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hubei, Hunan, Jiangsu, Jiangxi, Qinghai, Shaanxi, Shanxi, Sichuan, Tibet, Yunnan, and Zhejiang.

 It is found in Japan on the islands of Honshu, Shikoku, and Kyushu.

 In tropical Asia, it occurs in Myanmar (Burma).
 In 2014, it was found in Mongolia.

 Habitat

 I. japonica grows on forest margins, in wet grasslands (or meadows), among rocks by streams, and along hillsides, or rocky slopes.

 The species occurs at altitudes of 500 to 800 m above sea level in Japan, and 2400 to 3400 m above sea level in China.

 Cultivation

 Iris japonica is very common in cultivation in USA, it is the most commonly cultivated crested iris in the UK.

-It is hardy to between USDA Zone 7 to Zone 10.
+It is hardy to between USDA Zone 7 and Zone 10.
 It is also hardy to European Zone H3.
 It is very easy to grow in a Mediterranean climate in sheltered positions.
 Within the UK, it is hardy in Devon and Cornwall, and some other parts of southern UK.
 It prefers the protection of a sheltered sunny wall.
 Some cultivars of Iris japonica are more hardy than others.
 However, an extremely cold winter (or late frosts) may adversely affect the flowering of this species, and the foliage becomes tatty, or browned.